10up/brightcove-video-connect/readme.txt

 == Usage ==

-Refer to screenshots for walkthrough of the usage of the plugin.
+Refer to screenshots for a walkthrough of the usage of the plugin.

 = I want to put a new video into a post =
 As a writer for my WordPress-powered publication, I  would like to upload a video to Brightcove and render it in an article I am writing.